o-gs/dji-firmware-tools/README.md

 Below the specific tools are described in short.
 Running them without parameters will give you details on supported commands in each of them.

+To get specifics about command line arguments of each tool, run them with `--help` option.

 ### dji_xv4_fwcon.py

 DJI Firmware xV4 Container tool; allows extracting modules from package file which